 Day 1 in Amsterdam

 Start your day one of Amsterdam’s best museums

 First things first, if its your first time in Amsterdam, you’ll likely want to hit up some of the tourist hotspots.
 The most obvious of these are the Red Light District, Amsterdam’s museums, and it’s canals.
 Save the Red Light District for the evening – that’s when the area is really alive, and by “alive”, I mean filled with British men celebrating their stag-do’s (i.e. bachelor parties), and stumbling around the Red Light District.
 More on that later.

 No two day Amsterdam itinerary would be complete without getting you to some of Amsterdam’s most famous museums.
+Visiting a museum in Amsterdam is also one of the best activities for solo travel in Amsterdam.
 Before you arrive in Amsterdam, you should probably already decide which of its museums you’d like to visit – especially if you plan on visiting during the summer or peak tourist weekends (like Easter weekend).
 You’ll need to decide on the museums you’d like to visit ahead of time so you don’t waste your time in long lines waiting to enter the museums!
 Follow this link for Rijksmuseum tickets.

 The Anne Frank House is famous for its huge lines that tourist spend hours upon hours in.
 Make sure to book your Anne Frank tickets ahead of time.
 Although I lived in Amsterdam for over 5 years, and in the Netherlands for eight years, I have to admit I never visited the Anne Frank House despite having read the book as a child.
 I know many people feel it is a rite of passage to visit when you’re in Amsterdam, but I prefer lighter topics on vacation 🙂